Key Takeaways

 Pricing: Free

 Source of Sources aggregates journalist source requests from across the web into a single feed.
 It catches queries you might miss on individual platforms.
-For agencies managing multiple clients across different verticals, it's an efficient way to monitor the full landscape of journalist requests without logging into five separate platforms.
+For agencies managing outreach campaigns across multiple clients in different verticals, it is an efficient way to find link opportunities without logging into five separate platforms.
 Pair it with Qwoted and Featured for comprehensive coverage of the journalist sourcing ecosystem.

 For a complete breakdown of these platforms and how to use them, see our guide to HARO alternatives.